 Fulfillment Services From Print Bind Ship

 FBA stands for fulfilled by Amazon, meaning Amazon will warehouse and fulfill orders from sellers.
-FBA stands for fulfilled by merchant, meaning the fulfillment method is done solely by the seller who warehouses and ships orders.
+FBM stands for fulfilled by merchant, meaning the fulfillment method is done solely by the seller who warehouses and ships orders.